johanbrandhorst/grpc-gateway-boilerplate/README.md

 After cloning the repo, there are a couple of initial steps;

-1. Install `buf` with `make install`, which is necessary for us to generate the Go and OpenAPIv2 files.
 1. If you forked this repo, or cloned it into a different directory from the github structure, you will need to correct the import paths.
 Here's a nice `find` one-liner for accomplishing this (replace `yourscmprovider.com/youruser/yourrepo` with your cloned repo path):